Section 31 - Law enforcement documents

 Consultation when deciding whether it is in the public interest to grant access to a document – section 31(6)

-When considering whether a document should be disclosed under section 31(2), an agency or Minister must, if practicable:
+When considering whether a document should be disclosed under section 31(2), an agency or Minister must, if reasonably practicable:

 - notify any relevant Minister or Commonwealth, State, or Territory agency or authority that a request has been received for the document; and